Multimodal Inverse Attention Network with Intrinsic Discriminant Feature Exploitation for Fake News Detection: Methodology

-Our MIAN aims to fully learn intrinsic discriminant feature both in intra- and inter-modality for fake news detection, with the detailed architecture illustrated in Figure \ref{fig:Overview}.
+Our MIAN aims to fully learn intrinsic discriminant features within and across modalities.
+The detailed architecture is illustrated in Figure~\ref{fig:Overview}.
 We first extract unimodal embeddings from the news text and images using modality-specific encoders.
-For multimodal news, the text content is represented as a text embedding with ${m}$ tokens ${\boldsymbol{T} = \{ {t_1},{t_2},...,{t_m}\} }$, ${\boldsymbol{T} \in {\mathbb{R}^{m \times d}}}$, where each token ${{t_i} \in {\mathbb{R}^{d}}}$ is a ${d}$-dimensional vector learned from pre-trained BERT \cite{devlin2018bert}.
-Meanwhile, we employ pre-trained ViT \cite{dosovitskiy2020image} to learn a visual embedding of image content and gain ${u}$ outputs $\boldsymbol{O} = \left\{ {{o_1},{o_2},...,{o_u}} \right\}$, ${\boldsymbol{O} \in {\mathbb{R}^{u \times d}}}$.
-We then present a hierarchical learning module with two blocks, the Local-to-Global Block and the Local-to-Local Block, which enables multi-granularity interaction to enhance unimodal representation for text and image contents respectively, the detail description is in Section \ref{section:HLM}.
-Subsequently, MIAN fuses the enhanced multimodal representations using a co-attention mechanism in the cross-modal interaction module, the more detailed description is given in Section \ref{section:CIM}.
-Additionally, to enable the model to explicitly learn inconsistency features, we design the inverse attention mechanism and integrate it into both the hierarchical learning module and the cross-modal interaction module, the specifics are discussed in Section \ref{section:IA}.
-Finally, the enhanced modality-specific representations acquired from the hierarchical learning modules in both the text and image branches, along with the fused representation from the cross-modal interaction module, are concatenated to form the final news representation, which is then fed into the classifier to evaluate the news authenticity.
+For each multimodal news instance, the text is represented as a sequence of ${m}$ tokens ${\boldsymbol{T} = \{ {t_1},{t_2},...,{t_m}\} }$, where ${\boldsymbol{T} \in {\mathbb{R}^{m \times d}}}$ and each token ${{t_i} \in {\mathbb{R}^{d}}}$ is a ${d}$-dimensional vector obtained from a pre-trained BERT model~\cite{devlin2018bert}.
+Meanwhile, we employ a pre-trained ViT model~\cite{dosovitskiy2020image} to encode the image content into ${u}$ visual tokens $\boldsymbol{O} = \left\{ {{o_1},{o_2},...,{o_u}} \right\}$, where${\boldsymbol{O} \in {\mathbb{R}^{u \times d}}}$.
+We then introduce a hierarchical learning module consisting of two components, the Local-to-Global Block and the Local-to-Local Block.
+This module enables multi-granularity interactions to enhance unimodal representations for both text and image content.
+A detailed description is provided in Section~\ref{section:HLM}.
+Subsequently, MIAN fuses the enhanced multimodal representations using a co-attention mechanism in the cross-modal interaction module.
+A more detailed description is given in Section~\ref{section:CIM}.
+Additionally, to enable the model to explicitly learn inconsistency features, we design an inverse attention mechanism and integrate it into both the hierarchical learning module and the cross-modal interaction module.
+The specifics are discussed in Section~\ref{section:IA}.
+Finally, the enhanced modality-specific representations from the hierarchical learning modules in both the text and image branches, along with the fused representation from the cross-modal interaction module, are concatenated to form the final news representation, which is then fed into the classifier to assess the news authenticity.